xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ## Upload test suites to qTest

 > Requirements:
 > * The test suite you wish to upload to qTest should locate in the integrated test suite folder with qTest.
-To learn more about integrating a test suite folder with qTest, see above: [Manual Setup - Test Suite Mapping](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#configure-qtest-integration).
+To learn more about integrating a test suite folder with qTest, refer to step 5.Conduct test suite mapping in Manual Setup see above: [Manual Setup](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#configure-qtest-integration).
 ### Register a qTest location for a test suite

 1. Navigate to the **Integration** tab of the test suite.
 Click on the **New parent** button.